 40% Final product

-November interim report: students will received detailed written feedback on the progress of their project based on their assessed November hand in, and also on project development and student progress through the first semester.
+December interim report: student will receive detailed written feedback on the progress of their project based on their assessed December hand-in and also on project development and student progress throughout the first semester.

 |No Exam Information

 On completion of this course, the student will be able to: